shua1zhang/DPU-Cross-Check/README.md

 # DPU Cross Check Method

-This tutorial aims to demonstrate how to conduct DPU debug with comparison between DPU layers result and GPU quantize model reference.
+This tutorial aims to demonstrate how to verify DPU inference result with DNNDK tools.
 Caffe ResNet50 and Tensorflow ResNet50 networks are used as examples.

 The tutorial contains following content: